spekulatius/PHPScraper/README.md

   </picture>
 </p>

 PHPScraper is a universal web-util for PHP.
-The main goal is to get stuff done instead of getting distracted with selectors, preparing & converting data structures, etc. Instead, you can just *"go to a website"* and get all relevant details for your project.
+The main goal is to get stuff done instead of getting distracted with selectors, preparing & converting data structures, etc. Instead, you can just *"go to a website"* and get the relevant information for your project.

 Under the hood, it uses [Goutte](https://github.com/FriendsOfPHP/Goutte), [League/URI](https://github.com/thephpleague/uri) and a few other packages.
 See [composer.json](https://github.com/spekulatius/PHPScraper/blob/master/composer.json) for details.